-- Bulgargaz EAD ("Bulgargaz") which is the public supplier of gas in the country; and - Mini Maritsa Iztok EAD ("MMI") which operates an open pit lignite coal mine which accounted for 92 per cent. of coal extracted for the production of electricity in Bulgaria in 2016.6 It supplies the Group's TPP as well as other customers.
+• Mini Maritsa Iztok EAD ("MMI") which operates an open pit lignite coal mine which accounted for 92 per cent. of coal extracted for the production of electricity in Bulgaria in 2016.
+It supplies the Group's TPP as well as other customers.